shumwaymark/sentinelcam/README.rst

   are assumed to be something simple, like a permanently mounted SSD card over USB3.
 More exotic options, such as high-capacity NAS systems, are certainly available.
 Just not assumed.

-  Jeff's Librarian capitalizes on Unix utilities to periodically keep a central storage hub updated.
+  Jeff's Librarian capitalizes on Unix utilities to periodically keep a central data store updated.
   A great idea.
 If desired, the SentinelCam data sinks could simply be hosted directly on a larger high-capacity system.
 Though again, that should not be a requirement.